 ICA to roll out electronic system for permanent residency applications

-SINGAPORE: The Immigration and Checkpoints Authority (ICA) said on Thursday (Nov 2) it will introduce an electronic system for permanent residency applications on Dec 18.
+SINGAPORE: The Immigration and Checkpoints Authority (ICA) said on Thursday (Nov 2) it will introduce an electronic system for permanent residency applications on Dec 18 this year.

 With the electronic-Permanent Residence (e-PR) system, applicants do not have to make an appointment with ICA to submit their documents.
 Instead, they can key the required information into a virtual application form on the ICA website, and scan and submit the documents electronically.